gsquire/sendgrid-rs/README.md

 as well.

 # Mentions
-Thanks to @meehow for his contributions to improve the library.
+Thanks to [meehow](https://github.com/meehow) for his contributions to improve the library.

 # License
 MIT